Feedback loops. They regulate nearly every aspect of every system in your life, even if you aren’t aware of them.

 High early employee turnover rates.
 In fact, people are quitting their jobs in record numbers.
 What’s more, about 40 percent of people who voluntarily quit their jobs in 2017 did so within the first 12 months of being hired, according to a study by the Society for Human Resources Management.

 The solution to this problem is to improve your onboarding process.
-Onboarding is one of the biggest missed opportunities for retention.
+Employee Onboarding is one of the biggest missed opportunities for retention.
 There is so much that can be done to improve long-term retention, yet too many employers don’t take advantage of it.

 New hires are often eager to start their jobs, and a little nervous about making a good impression.
 That’s why this is a crucial time for the company to make sure their newest employees feel appreciated and like they can make a meaningful contribution to the organization.